CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

     We choose package by layers as our packaging strategy.
 We have six major packages that are constructed according to the clean architecture.

-See Clean Architecture for a picture of our packaging strategy.
+See 'Clean architecture' section for a picture of our packaging strategy.

 ---